Disorder-Free Localization and Fragmentation in a Non-Abelian Lattice Gauge Theory: Initial state candidates for dynamics

-To observe DFL, we start the dynamics with an equal superposition of all the possible local configurations of background charges, \idest{}, a superposition of all the $\mathcal{N}_{ss}$ \emph{superselection sectors} $\qty{b^{\kappa}_{n}}=\qty[b^{\kappa}_{1}\dots b^{\kappa}_{N}]_{\kappa=1}^{\mathcal{N}_{ss}}$, as in \cref{eq_bg_superposition}.
-The explicit construction of candidates for initial states within the proposed dressed-site formalism requires each link's left and right gauge irreps to share the same Casimir, as imposed in \cref{eq_link_symmetry}.
-Dealing with staggered fermions \cite{susskind1977lattice}, finite mass coupling values $m$ will favor configurations where even and odd sites are expected to host a complementary state of matter fields (vacuum and pair) respectively.
-Therefore, good candidates for the quench consist of $x$-sites staggered matter configurations where we alternate $x$ empty sites ($e_{1} \dots e_{x}$) with $x$ doubly occupied sites ($o_{1} \dots o_{x}$) where $x=1\dots N/2$.
-These states have an initial matter imbalance defined in \cref{eq_imbalance} equal to 1, and their time evolution allows for detecting the occurrence of localization.
+To observe DFL, we start the dynamics with an equal superposition of all the possible configurations of single-site background charges, \idest{}, a superposition of all the $\mathcal{N}_{\mathrm{SS}}$ \emph{superselection sectors} $\qty{b^{\kappa}_{n}}=\qty[b^{\kappa}_{1}\dots b^{\kappa}_{N}]_{\kappa=1}^{\mathcal{N}_{\mathrm{SS}}}$, as in Eq.(3).
+The explicit construction of candidates for initial states within the proposed dressed-site formalism requires that the left- and right-gauge irreps of each link share the same Casimir, as imposed in \cref{eq_link_symmetry}.
+Dealing with staggered fermions \cite{Susskind1977LatticeFermions}, finite mass coupling values $m$ will favor configurations where even and odd sites host a complementary state of matter fields (vacuum and pair) respectively.
+Therefore, good candidates for the initial state consist of staggered matter configurations where blocks of \(x\) empty (e) sites ($e_{1},\!\dots, e_{x}$) alternate with blocks of \(x\) doubly occupied (o) sites ($o_{1},\dots, o_{x}$).
+These states have an initial matter imbalance, defined in Eq.(5), equal to 1, and their time evolution allows localization to be detected.

-Practically, empty lattice sites are quenched in a superposition of the states $\ket{1}$, $\ket{2}$, $\ket{7}$, and $\ket{8}$ of \cref{eq_extended_basis1,eq_extended_basis2} without matter fields.
+Practically, empty lattice sites are in a superposition of the states $\ket{1}$, $\ket{2}$, $\ket{7}$, and $\ket{8}$ of \cref{eq_extended_basis1,eq_extended_basis2} without matter fields.
 Correspondingly, as for doubly occupied sites, we consider a superposition of the states $\ket{5}$, $\ket{6}$, $\ket{12}$, and $\ket{13}$ of \cref{eq_extended_basis1,eq_extended_basis2}.
-According to the link symmetries in \cref{eq_link_symmetry}, we discard all the superpositions where neighboring site states do not share the same gauge irrep on the attached semi-links.
+According to the link symmetries in \cref{eq_link_symmetry}, we discard all superpositions in which neighboring site states do not share the same gauge irrep on the attached semi-links.
 Any staggered initial (BG) state is then constructed with the following rules:

 The simplest nontrivial staggered superposition of \emph{superselection sectors} corresponds to $x=2$, where matter sites are in a sequence of two fully \emph{empty} ($e_{1}$ and $e_{2}$) and two fully \emph{occupied} sites ($o_{1}$ and $o_{2}$).
-This is the state defined in \cref{eq_bg_superposition} and adopted for all the numerical simulations discussed in the main text.
+Such a configuration corresponds to the state defined in Eq.(3) and is used in all numerical simulations discussed in the main text.